Kekoa87/my-youth-football-coaching-repo/README.md

 # My Youth Football Coaching Repo
 > This is my first attempt at creating a website from scratch.

+## Test website.
+Just open the index.html from the file manager.

 ## Password-Protected Pages
 > Change this based on year/team
 Password: `Coaching20210614`